sanketmohanty09/CovidDetection/README.md

 # Model and Accuracy
 As there are only 149 xray images of infected lungs,which is much less training dataset to apply any kind of transfer learning so I decided to apply CNN model.
 The model gave a accuracy of 90% on the training dataset and 81% on the validation set

+# Custom Image testing

+In the last part of the notebook I have used the pretained model to predict wether to predict wether the uploaded image is of covid +VE patients or of covid -ve patients.